predictionguard/genai-workshop/genai-building-blocks/example4/backend/README.md

 ```
 {
-    "answer": "Martin Luther was a German priest, theologian, author, hymnwriter, professor, and Augustinian friar who played a significant role in the Protestant Reformation and is considered the founder of Lutheranism.",
+    "answer": "Martin Luther was a German priest, theologian, author, hymnwriter, professor, and Augustinian friar.
+He was the seminal figure of the Protestant Reformation, and his theological beliefs form the basis of Lutheranism.",
-    "injected_doc": "Martin Luther OSA (/ˈluːθər/;[1] German: [ˈmaʁtiːn ˈlʊtɐ] ⓘ; 10 November 1483[2]– 18 February 1546) was a German priest, theologian, author, hymnwriter, professor, and Augustinian friar.[3]
+    "injected_context": "Martin Luther OSA (/ˈluːθər/;[1] German: [ˈmaʁtiːn ˈlʊtɐ] ⓘ; 10 November 1483[2]– 18 February 1546) was a German priest, theologian, author, hymnwriter, professor, and Augustinian friar.[3]
 He was the seminal figure of the Protestant Reformation, and his theological beliefs form the basis of Lutheranism. ",
-    "injected_doc_id": "79f76376-44d0-4aa4-adda-cd0bed450145",
-    "_distance": 0.7518587112426758
+    "injected_doc_ids": [
+        "8b31642b-4013-47fc-bf27-4dccc07a4531"
+    ],
+    "distances": [
+        0.2109432816505432
+    ],
+    "metadata": [
+        "luther wiki"
+    ]
 }
 ```